juliorodrigues07/parallel_primes/README.md

     ssh <IP_address>

 Also, you may need to change parameters in the hostfile (_hosts.txt_), such as IP addresses and number of slots (CPU cores).

+## Sequential

+To execute the sequential version with or without profiling, run the following respective commands:

+- Without profiling:

+      make sequential

+- With profiling (**gprof**):

+      make with_prof

 ## Shared